chemoelectric/epr-simulation/README.md

 Another example of scientific method is to make solid logical arguments, such as the following.

-== The impossibility of ‘irreducibility’ ==
+## The impossibility of ‘irreducibility’

-That there is no ‘quantum’ physics distinct from physics generally can actually be shown ''logically'' by the following argument&mdash;
+That there is no ‘quantum’ physics distinct from physics generally can actually be shown *logically* by the following argument&mdash;

-Once a ''physics'' problem is put into words, it becomes a word problem in ''mathematics''.
+Once a *physics* problem is put into words, it becomes a word problem in *mathematics*.
 It is no longer in the realm of physics.
-As ''mathematics'', the problem is subject to the principles of ''that'' field of study.
+As *mathematics*, the problem is subject to the principles of *that* field of study.
 One of those principles is that mathematics has no fixed subject matter.
 Any problem in mathematics can be translated into an endless number of problems concerning different topics.
 Furthermore, any method used to solve a problem must